KristinaSig/MLinPractice/Documentation.md

 ### Interpretation

 At the first glance, it doesn’t seem that any feature would have an obvious direct impact on the final verdict of virality, since in each case, it is only a minority of the sample that shows a trend towards some kind of a pattern.
-However, it is more likely that certain combinations, rather than a single feature, will have more significance for the classification into one or the other class.
+However, it is more likely that certain specific combinations of these feature will have more significance for the classification into one or the other class.

 ## Dimensionality Reduction